-Chinese carriers are expected to transport 1.5 billion by 2030 due to the rapid growth of China’s domestic low-cost airline (LCC) industry, according to the Civil Aviation Administration of China (CAAC).
+Chinese carriers are expected to transport 430 million passengers in 2015, up 10% from 390 million in 2014 due to the continuous growth of China’ economic development, according to Civil Aviation Administration of China (CAAC).

 China Eastern Airlines plans to accelerate its international expansion pace in 2015 by boosting capacities, promoting brand awareness, deepening alliance cooperation, and strengthening marketing exploration in the North American and European markets.

 Yunnan-based Ying’an Airlines has signed a strategic cooperation with Xi’an-based Joy Air to further explore the domestic regional air transport market, especially the regional air transport market in underdeveloped Southwest China.

 Trans States Holdings, parent of US regionals Trans States Airlines, Compass Airlines and GoJet Airlines, remains “comfortable” with its order for 50 Mitsubishi Regional Jets and expects to begin taking delivery of the aircraft in 2017....More